 The legacy of our martyrs is a sacred obligation for each and every one of us, their children, to defend and protect our cultural national existence, even as they have done.
 But now we are faced with a difficult question: have we Assyrians at the present time lived up to this obligation?
 We do not raise this question here to give an authoritative yes or no answer.
 It is clear that some Assyrians do indeed live up to this obligation, while others do not.
 It is also true that some Assyrians fulfill this obligation more thoroughly than others.
 Our purpose here is to point out some problems and issues the solutions and understandings of which will help all Assyrians in fulfilling their obligation.

 Martyrs Day was originally meant to commemorate the massacres of Assyrians in Iraq in 1933.
 Gradually, we Assyrians have realized that there have been many instances in our history of massacres and persecutions, which equaled or surpassed Simel in importance.
 Consequently, there is a greater emphasis in current observations on commemorating all the martyrs of our history.
-The development of the 7th of August into a Memorial Day for all Assyrian martyrs is important and beneficial.
+The development of the 7th of August into a day for Assyrian martyrs is important and beneficial.
 Such a development will lead to greater unity within our nation.
 Each of our churches, villages, and tribes have memorials for their own particular saints and martyrs.
-We must develop the 7th of August into a Memorial Day for all of these martyrs, so that we can bring the children of this nation together as a single entity to commemorate these people and events.
+We must develop the 7th of August into a day to honor all of these martyrs, so that we can bring the children of this nation together as a single entity to commemorate these people and events.

 To this end, we have brought together in this booklet as many accounts of the persecutions and martyrdoms of our people as we could find.
 We are very aware of the fact that these accounts are but a pale shadow of the reality of our history.
 Unfortunately, our sources are limited and we make no claim to have treated these subjects in an original and exhaustive manner.
 Our aim is to bring together in one small booklet a variety of accounts so that those who have never known of them will now be informed, and others who are aware of them may be encouraged to search out and discover more information about our martyrs for the benefit of the present and future generations.